:C:O:L:O:R:S: a symbol for each color

 What is the problem?

 Eight percent of males and a significantly smaller percentage of females are characterized by some form of color blindness, meaning they cannot perceive red (protanopia), green (deuteranopia), yellow and blue (tritanopia) and, in rarer cases, any color (achromatopsia).
 Respecting the needs of these people is not only a regulatory obligation for public bodies and many private sectors (including transport and e-commerce) “Color should not be used as the sole visual means of representing information, indicating actions, requesting responses, or as an element of visual distinction.”
-However, the issue of correct color contrasts has become popular since Italian soccer reversed its decision to adopt an orange ball, as n
+However, the issue of correct color contrasts has become popular since Italian soccer reversed its decision to adopt an orange ball, showing how not only color-blind people, but many others complained was uable to distinguish it from the green soccer fields!

 How can the problem be solved in theory?